parttimemutha/eCommerce-Site/README.md

     ```
   - Ensure both servers are running concurrently, and the frontend is properly configured to communicate with the backend (if applicable).

----

-> **IMPORTANT**: We require you to have instructions on how to run both the backend and the frontend or the entire app itself.
-Failure to do so will lose your chance to win the bounty ❌

----

 ## How It Works